JacobPaxton/data_science_notes/ds_notes.md

 - ESC from Edit mode into Command mode; RETURN from Command mode into Edit mode
 - Shift+RETURN to run a cell
 - Other Command mode shortcuts: dd to delete cell; y to change cell to Code; m to change cell to Markdown
+- Shift+TAB to check information at cursor location (like the default parameters of a method), very powerful tool

 ## Statistics Notes
 - Centering is important to take a pile of data purely as its distance away from the mean in positive/negative direction